kennyOlakunle/MLModelPredFor_Census_Income/README.md

 4. Machine Learning Optimization using hyperparameter tuning method
 5. Hyperparameters selection
 6. Comparative analysis of ML models
-7. Presentation of result to stakeholders
+7. Presentation of results to stakeholders

 ## Libraries Used
 1. Pandas